 If he’s a sports guy, tickets for the family — or just he and a buddy — could be so fun.
 Not just pro ball either; consider tickets to a minor league baseball game or a college game near you.

 If he’s into the arts, there are always concert tickets, museum exhibitions, shows at a local jazz club or piano bar, film series, an animation festival, or movies under the stars at a local park this summer.
+Or hey — a movie in a real live theater.
+In the Heights is just celebratory and joyous — and a great Father’s Day flick.

 If he likes to travel, splurge on tickets to a long weekend away; check your favorite airline for any upcoming deals.